IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_public_certificate_configuration_dns_cis.rst

     (Required for new resource) The ID of the Secrets Manager instance.

+  name (True, str, None)
+    (Required for new resource) A human-readable unique name to assign to your configuration.To protect your privacy, do not use personal data, such as your name or location, as an name for your secret.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  endpoint_type (False, str, None)
-    public or private.

-  name (True, str, None)
-    (Required for new resource) A human-readable unique name to assign to your configuration.To protect your privacy, do not use personal data, such as your name or location, as an name for your secret.

-  cloud_internet_services_crn (True, str, None)
-    (Required for new resource) A CRN that uniquely identifies an IBM Cloud resource.

   id (False, str, None)